 Bezos and his parents do seem to share some interest in education funding.
 That is the key focus of the Bezos Family Foundation, and Bezos himself has given at least $800,000 to support a charity founded by a former employee that distributes e-readers to poorer regions of the world.
 In theory, this may be one area of shared philanthropic interest between Bezos and Gates.
 The Gates Foundation has focused vast resources on improving education in the United States.

 Interestingly, despite Bezos’ relative philanthropic absence, the newspaper he owns has been highly critical of Gates’ charitable investments.
-On June 7, Washington Post reporter published a 3600 word exposé disparaging Gates’ efforts to improve American education policy.
+On June 7, a Washington Post reporter published a 3600 word exposé disparaging Gates’ efforts to improve American education policy.
 The report noted that Gates “bankrolled” and became “de facto organizer” leading to “one of the swiftest and most remarkable shifts in education policy in U.S. history.”
 Afterwards, the Post’s education blogger derisively wrote three times in two days about Gates’ role.
 All the while, they have omitted the obvious fact that their boss – Mr. Bezos – mostly opts out of charitable investments.

 None of this should be taken as outright criticism of either Bezos or Amazon relative to the good deeds of Gates and Microsoft.
 Bezos abides by a different philosophy, telling PBS’ Charlie Rose in a 2010 interview: “I’m convinced that in many cases, for-profit models improve the world more than philanthropy models, if they can be made to work.”